Bruce Coulter

-Bruce Coulter (November 19, 1927 – June 5, 2018) was a Canadian football player and coach.
+Bruce Coulter (November 19, 1927 – June 5, 2018) was a Canadian professional football player and coach.
 He played ten seasons for the Montreal Alouettes, winning the Grey Cup in 1949.
 He then went on to coach 29 seasons for the Bishop's Gaiters.
 He was inducted into the Canadian Football Hall of Fame in 1997.

 Coulter was also a curler, and represented Quebec at the 1957 Macdonald Brier.